 8. El Rastro flea market in Madrid

-If you’re in Madrid on a Sunday morning then follow the crowds down to Ribera de Curtidores in the Embajadores neighbourhood.
+If you’re in Madrid on a Sunday morning then follow the crowds down to Ribera de Curtidores in the Embajadores neighborhood.
 They’ll be looking for bargains at the city’s oldest and most famous flea market, El Rastro.
-Rastro means ‘stain’ and refers to its meat market days back in the 17th and 18th centuries when bloody carcases left trails on the streets.
-Today you can search amongst the hundreds of stalls lining the street for both vintage and new clothes, jewellery, artworks, ornaments, LPs, household items and much more.
-The market is open between 9am and 3pm.
+Rastro means ‘stain’ and refers to its meat market days back in the 17th and 18th centuries, when bloody carcases left trails on the streets.

-9. Football and architect fans: Real Madrid Stadium and Madrid’s CBD
+9. Football and architecture fans: Real Madrid Stadium and Madrid’s CBD

 Football fans should head north to the stadium of Real Madrid, named after the club’s famous president Santiago Bernabéu.
 You can buy tickets online for matches or for a tour of the stadium.
 There’s a panoramic view of the stadium, an exhibition about the club’s history, and cabinets full of trophies.
-You can also take a look behind the scenes at the players’ dressing rooms, the press room and go out through the players’ tunnel onto the pitch to see the dugouts and technical area and pretend you’re the manager!
+You can also take a look behind the scenes at the players’ dressing rooms, go out through the players’ tunnel onto the pitch, and even pretend you’re the manager.

-Architect fans can head further down the Paseo de la Castellana to scope out Madrid’s financial centre and the city’s iconic skyscrapers, Las Cuatro Torres (the four towers) – Torre Bankia, Torre PwC, Torre Espacio and Torre de Cristal – as well as the Kio Towers and the obelisk of Plaza de Castilla.
-You’ll find exclusive stores, restaurants and hotels in this area.
+Architecture fans can head further down the Paseo de la Castellana to scope out Madrid’s financial center and the city’s iconic skyscrapers, Las Cuatro Torres (the four towers) – Torre Bankia, Torre PwC, Torre Espacio and Torre de Cristal – as well as the Kio Towers and the obelisk of Plaza de Castilla.
+You’ll find exclusive stores, restaurants, and hotels in this area.

 10. Heading home: Atocha station

-If you’re going to catch a train in Madrid, you’ll come to the Estacion de Atocha, Spain’s largest railway station.
-Come a little earlier than you need; if you’re not, the station is still worth a visit because of the beautiful tropical garden in the main hall.
+If you’re travelling to or from Madrid by train, you’ll spend some time at Estación de Atocha, Spain’s largest railway station.
+Come a little earlier than you need – the station is worth a visit because of its beautiful tropical garden in the main hall.
 There are around 7,000 plants from 260 different species; some of the palms are so tall that they almost reach the roof of the building.
 There are even ponds containing goldfish and turtles.
-Opposite the station, stop by El Brillante, as they serve up the best calamari bocadillo (rolls) in the city.
+Opposite the station, stop by El Brillante, as they serve up the best calamari bocadillos (rolls) in the city.